stupns/recipe-app-api/Documentation/Build Recipe Api.md

         read_only_fields = ['id']
 ```

 Next, define the view for your recipe API.
-Make sure to use the correct serializer for the RecipeViewSet.
+Make sure to use the correct serializer for the `RecipeViewSet`.
 It seems like
-you mentioned RecipeDetailSerializer, which might be a detailed version of the recipe serializer.
+you mentioned `RecipeDetailSerializer`, which might be a detailed version of the recipe serializer.
 Ensure that you have
-this serializer defined in your serializers.py or use RecipeSerializer if that's not the case.
+this serializer defined in your serializers.py or use `RecipeSerializer` if that's not the case.

 ```python
 # recipe/views.py